Turing-Online-Safety-Codebase/counterspeech_adversarial/README.md

         │
         └── train                 ->  Scripts for model training

+## Workflow
-## Collect abusive tweets and their replies
+### Collect abusive tweets and their replies
 The scripts in the folder `collection` contain example codes we use to gather potential abusive tweets and their replies.
 The example tweets and replies are stored as json files in [the directory](https://github.com/Turing-Online-Safety-Codebase/counterspeech_adversarial/tree/main/data/twitter_plf_data/twitter_plf_raw/plf_replies).

-## Data preprosessing
+### Data preprosessing
 The tweets and replies should be parsed and put converted into a single csv file which will then be used for annotation.

-### Transform the collected data into long format
+#### Transform the collected data into long format
 ```
 python src/data_preprocessing/get_reply.py
 ```

 This will run through each abusive tweet and all their replies in [the directory](https://github.com/Turing-Online-Safety-Codebase/counterspeech_adversarial/tree/main/data/twitter_plf_data/twitter_plf_raw/plf_replies), and parse necessary info that will then be stored in long data format (i.e. [plf_replies_v5.csv](https://github.com/Turing-Online-Safety-Codebase/counterspeech_adversarial/blob/main/data/twitter_plf_data/twitter_plf_raw/plf_replies_v5.csv)).

-## Model training and evaluation
+### Model training and evaluation
 Once the data is labelled, we can start to train counter speech classifiers and collect dynamic adversarial data over multiple iterations.
-To train a counter speech classifier, run
+To train/evaluate a counter speech classifier, run

 ```
 bash ./scripts/train_model.sh